Image Source: Unsplash

 On rough calculations, you should decide on the moving date and ideally have about 6 months to get everything organised.

 3-6 months before the moving day

 - Review the lease contract, if the current office space is rented.
-Follow the procedure from the lease, call for an end of lease cleaning service, if specified in the contract.
+Follow the procedure from the lease, call for an move out cleaning service, if specified in the contract.

 - Inform the landlord about the upcoming move out in advance, as specified in the lease.